Skip to main content

 Prove control coverage

-For audit-readiness questions (“where is control X supported?”, “what’s our evidence for policy Y?”), pull the relevant processes, surface the policies attached to the current version, and cite the supporting observations and activity timelines. get_attribute_configurations shows the workspace’s custom compliance attributes if the user asks about a specific control type.
+For audit-readiness questions (“where is control X supported?”, “what’s our evidence for policy Y?”), pull the relevant processes, surface the policies attached to the current version, and cite the supporting observations and activity timelines.
+The attributes field on get_process_details surfaces the workspace’s custom compliance attributes if the user asks about a specific control type.